DakshNsut/Git-Notes/README.md

 # GIT Notes

-This document contains notes on GIT and how one can understand it.
+This document contains notes on GIT.
+I was learning GIT and wanted to make notes so that I can re-visit them when I want.
+I hope it helps others as well.

 ### Resources used
 • [Git official documentation](https://git-scm.com/book/en/v2)
 • [Youtube Playlist](https://www.youtube.com/playlist?list=PLu0W_9lII9agwhy658ZPA0MTStKUJTWPi)